ChaimaBSlima/holbertonschool-low_level_programming/function_pointers/README.md

 # C - Function pointers

-As a holberton school student I built this directory named function_pointers to exercice C functions and pointers.
+As a holberton school student I built this directory named function_pointers to exercice C function pointers.

 ## Files
  All codes use recursion